hjson/hjson-js/README.md

 - *value*: any JavaScript value, usually an object or array.
 - *options*: object
   - *keepWsc*: boolean, keep white space.
 See parse.
+  - *condense*: integer, will try to fit objects/arrays onto one line.
+Default 0 (off).
   - *bracesSameLine*: boolean, makes braces appear on the same line as the key name.
 Default false.
   - *emitRootBraces*: boolean, show braces for the root object.
 Default true.
   - *quotes*: string, controls how strings are displayed. (setting separator implies "strings")